nchankov/sra/README.md

 # Server Resource Alert Script

-This is a bash script used to monitoring and reporting problems in the server resources.
+This is a bash script used for monitoring and reporting problems in the server resources.

-Currently the script monitors the server load and disk usage parameters
+Currently the script monitors processor usage, memory usage and disk usage and send notification if the resource reach a certain threshold.
+Also it will send notification if someone login via ssh to the server.

 ## Requirements: